posthtml/posthtml-css-modules/README.md

 ## Usage
-I suggest to use [postcss-modules](https://github.com/outpunk/postcss-modules) to generate CSS modules.
+I suggest using [postcss-modules](https://github.com/outpunk/postcss-modules) to generate CSS modules.

 ### Global file
 Let's say we have `cssClasses.json` with all CSS modules inside: